CMS Releases 2025 Quality Payment Program Final Rule: What It Means for MIPS Reporting

 Expansion of MVP Inventory

-The proposed rule focuses on developing and maintaining MVPs that are relevant and meaningful for MIPS participants.
-It would add six new MVPs to the MVP inventory that address a range of specialties, including dermatology, gastroenterology, ophthalmology, pulmonology, surgical care, and urology.
-It would also consolidate the Optimal Care for Patients with Episodic Neurological Conditions MVP and the Supportive Care for Neurodegenerative MVP Conditions into one MVP called the Quality Care for Patients with Neurological Conditions MVP.
+The Final Rule adds six new MVPs to the MVP inventory that address a range of specialties, including dermatology, gastroenterology, ophthalmology, pulmonology, surgical care, and urology.
+It also consolidates the Optimal Care for Patients with Episodic Neurological Conditions MVP and the Supportive Care for Neurodegenerative MVP Conditions into one MVP called the Quality Care for Patients with Neurological Conditions MVP.

 Newly Proposed MVPs